Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-By the grace of your god, your ally sprouts wings, letting them soar through the air.
+As weapons strike your ally, they suddenly age millennia, rusted and harmless, before they snap back to their previous state.
 Select a creature within range.
-For the duration of this effect, they gain the ability to fly, their movement speed is doubled, and attacks of opportunity against them have disadvantage.
+For the duration of this effect, complete negate any basic attacks that they block.
+If they block a multi-target attack, the entire attack is completely negated.

-### Curse of Asphyxiation
+### Curse of Cracks

 <div class="tight">